dsurujon/BFClust/README.md

 The ```[datasetname][Methodname].csv``` files contain the cluster consensus scores for each method.
 Finally, the ```.png``` file shows the SSE trace for each tree for the selected method(s) - with the exception of MCL.
 For MCL, the best number of clusters is determined without the use of elbow detection on the SSE traces, therefore no plot is generated.
 An example use case is provided in the script ```cluster_example.m```.
 This example takes the  ```dataset-010-0.fasta``` sequence set as input (there are 500 sequences; 50 copies of 10 genes with a small mutation rate, so this should yield 10 clusters).
 The example output of BFClust can be found in ```testout```.

+There will be several files generated within ```testout```:
+`dataset-010-0.csv`: Clustering output as a table.
+Each row is a sequence, and and the cluster assignments for a given method are reported in separate columns.
+The item consensus score for each method is also included as a separate column for each method.
+`dataset-010-0.m`: Clustering output and intermediate data as a MATLAB-readable file.
+`dataset-010-0.png`: Elbow plots for each method.
+Cluster scatter (computed as sum of squared errors, SSE) is plotted against the number of clusters.
+Each line represents the clustering on a different Boundary-Tree.
+Each line will also have the automatically detected 'elbow point' highlighted as the optimal solution on that tree.
+The consensus is computed across these elbow points.
+`dataset-010-0[Method]_clusterscores.csv`: Table listing the cluster consensus scores obtained using `Method` within `BFClust`.

 ## Cluster augmentation (Adding to existing clustering)
 This is used when a clustering partition already exists, and one wishes to assign clusters to a new sequence set.
 This is especially useful when a large number of sequences have already been clustered, and a relatively small sequence set is to be assigned clusters.
 The advantage here is three-fold: